nginx/agent/site/content/installation-upgrade/container-environments/docker-images.md

 ### Build NGINX open source images

-Run the following **make** command to build the default image, which uses Alpine as the base image.
+Run the following `make` command to build the default image, which uses Alpine as the base image:

 ```shell
 IMAGE_BUILD_TARGET=install-agent-repo make oss-image
 ```

-To build an image with debian and older version of the NGINX Agent you can run the following command.
+To build an image with Debian and an older version of NGINX Agent you can run the following command:

 ```shell
 IMAGE_BUILD_TARGET=install-agent-repo NGINX_AGENT_VERSION=2.37.0~bullseye OS_RELEASE=debian OS_VERSION=bullseye-slim make oss-image